BlenderCN-Org/compAS/docs/source/pages/examples/numerical.rst

 ========

-The numerical package has several convenience functions for the construction of matrices that are commonly used in calculations related to architectural and structural geometry.
+The numerical package has several convenience functions for the construction of matrices that are commonly used in architectural and structural geometry calculations.

 Adjacency matrix